den-materials/create-an-issue-project3/readme.md

 Tonight you will do the following things to make this full-stack app worthy of your Portfolio!

-1. If you haven't already, split out your model(s), view(s), and controller(s) into their own directories.
+1. If you haven't already, split out your model(s) and controller(s) into their own directories.
+2. If you haven't already, organize your components in modules and put your HTTP calls in separate service files.
+3. Spiff up your about and home pages, and the README for your repo.
-2. Solve *at least one of* the issues on your repo per person, but as many as you reasonably can.
+4. Solve *at least one of* the issues on your repo per person, but as many as you reasonably can.
 Read up on [how to solve an issue and close it with a simple commit message](https://help.github.com/articles/closing-issues-via-commit-messages/)
-3. Put some extra work into the design of your app.
+5. Put some extra work into the design of your app.
 Make it beautiful!
 Make it modern!
 Go nuts.

 Your result will be a beautiful, functional full-stack app using all the technology concepts that employers usually want their developers to know!